YipingNUS/scratchplot-story-generation/crowdsource/README.md

-## Human Evaluation Dataset for the Manuscript "Plot Writing From Pre-Trained Language Models"
+## Crowdsource Human Evaluation Data in Plot Writing From Pre-Trained Language Models

-- Each folder contains the human evaluation results for each aspect
+The [paper](https://arxiv.org/abs/2206.03021) proposes a method to generated coherent and contentful story plots using off-the-shelf pre-trained language models.
+The crowdsource platform [Toloka](https://toloka.ai/) was used to conduct the human evaluation on the generated stories.

+## Fine-grained Aspects Evaluation

+We evaluate the generated stories from various baselines on the following aspects (More details and the annotation guidelines can be found in Appendix D.1 of the paper):

+- Naturalness
+- Interestingness
+- Cohesiveness

+We sample 50 generated stories from each baseline and lauched separate evaluation tasks on each aspect.
+The stories are shuffled so that annotators are not aware which system generated each story.
+The raw data is `general-new.tsv`.

-- The fine-grained evaluation all use the data in the root folder
+The data is contained in the folders `naturalness/`, `interestingness/`, and `coherence/` respectively.
-- The ending evaluation use the data in the ``/ending` folder since its format is different
-- The `general.tsv` data was the input for the human evaluation in the original manuscript.
-- We conducted more evaluation because we modified our method and added new baselines.
-The new data is in `general-new.tsv`.

-We'll clean up the source code and publish it along with the final version of the paper.
+### Story Ending Evaluation

+We randomly sampled 50 pairs of selected (story, ending) pairs selected using different algorithms (`nsp`, `perplexity`, and `random`) and asked crowdsource evaluators to conduct pair-wise evaluation.
+The result is contained in the `ending/` folder.

+### Acknowledgement

+The crowdsource human evaluation was funded by [Toloka Research Grant](https://toloka.ai/grants/).
+We appreciate their generosity and support for the research community.